CtrlK

 Completeness

-Clearly answers both 'what' (troubleshoot and resolve issues with Azure Messaging SDKs covering connection failures, auth errors, message processing, SDK config) and 'when' with an explicit 'WHEN:' clause followed by an extensive list of trigger scenarios.
+Clearly answers both 'what' (troubleshoot and resolve issues with Azure Messaging SDKs covering connection failures, authentication errors, etc.) and 'when' (explicit WHEN clause with extensive trigger terms).
+The WHEN clause serves as an explicit trigger guidance section.

 3 / 3